hackclub/hackclub/meta/applications/yc_s15.md

 **How long have the founders known one another and how did you meet?
 Have any of the founders not met in person?**

-We've known each other since September 2014 (6 months) have been living together since November.
+We've known each other since September 2014 (7 months) and have been living together since November.
 We met after a mutual friend introduced Zach, who had just won PennApps, the University of Pennsylvania's hackathon, to Jonathan, who was a former lead organizer of PennApps.

 **How far along are you?**

-We ran a pilot last semester with 25 schools and reached 1000 students.
-This week we onboarded an additional 13 schools, expanding our reach to 1300 students.
+We're currently running a pilot with 38 schools and have reached 1300 students.
 32% of our members are female (nearly 2x national average) and 37% are minorities in tech (7x national average).

 At MHacks V and PennApps X, the two largest collegiate hackathons with >1000 attendees flown in from schools including Stanford, MIT, and Harvard, half of the winning teams were led by high school students.
 All of the winning high school teams were led by a hackEDU hacker.

 Running a programming club has been such an empowering experience for Amy Sorto, one of our club leaders from New Jersey, she decided to put together a summer camp to teach 24 girls in middle school how to code.
-She's already secured a blank check from Panasonic, laptop donations from Codestarter, and a venue in Newark.
+She's already secured a blank check from Panasonic, laptop donations from Codestarter, and a donated venue in Newark.

 Here are some of the things that our club leaders have been saying: